diamondjoneses/Summer2020_8WkIT1025/Unit7/readme.md

 * Pick two related tables from the diagram provided in the "module - SQL" and explain the relationship between them
 a) which is the primary key?
 b) which is the foreign key?
+* Using W3Schools, try out a
+a) select statement
+a) where clause
+and upload screenshots of the results.
 * Explain how SQL injections are a security threat and what can be done to reduce the issue.

 # Ethical and Legal Implications of Information Systems